videvelop/cloud-learn/hello-worlds-to-aws/001-setup/README.md

 |          |                 |

 ## Desktop/ Laptop requirement
-I use a custom built desktop with the following configuration.
+I use a laptop with the following configuration.
-Ryzen 7
-16 GB RAM
-1 GB SSD
+CPU: AMD Ryzen 7 3700U with Radeon Vega Mobile Gfx (8) @ 2.300GHz
+Memory: 16GB
 OS: Ubuntu 20.04.3 LTS x86_64
-CPU: AMD Ryzen 7 3700U with Radeon Vega Mobile Gfx (8) @ 2.300GHz
-Memory: 8GB
+(operate as dual boot linux machine or windows 11 with windows subsystem for linux)

 `AWS-PRICE` for this setup:
   - IAM is free.
 It does not cost any money to create users, user groups and permissons for the users.

   ### Register and Create Users
   The learner is expected to setup the following:
   1. Register in [AWS](https://aws.amazon.com).

   2. The email you first give for registration is the root account and it has all the privileges.
 Let's say this root account's name is `chw-org-root`.

   3. Create an [IAM](https://console.aws.amazon.com/iam/home#/users$new?step=details) user after logging-in using the root account used for Registration.
 Let's call this IAM user `chw-org-admin1`.
 Enable AWS management console and programmatic access for this user.
   ![console screen shot][iam-programmatic-access]